 OK, I’m sold.
 How do I run a Marquee campaign?

-If you’re an artist, manager, or label based in the U.S., you will now see a Campaigns tab in your Spotify for Artists dashboard on desktop where you can use Marquee to promote eligible new releases.
-To create Marquees in Spotify for Artists, artists need more than 15,000 U.S. streams over the past 28 days or more than 2,500 U.S. followers, and your team needs to have the U.S. as your billing country.
+If you’re an artist, manager, or label based in the U.S., Australia, Canada, or the U.K., you will now see a Campaigns tab in your Spotify for Artists dashboard on desktop, where you can use Marquee to promote eligible new releases.
+To create Marquees in Spotify for Artists, artists must meet one of the following eligibility requirements in at least one of the available markets: more than 5,000 streams over the past 28 days or more than 1,000 followers.
+Your team must also have the U.S., Australia, Canada, or the U.K. as your billing country.

 If you’ve ticked these requirements off, ask an admin on your team to follow these easy steps to book your campaign up to 18 days after your release date.